 - Reinforcement to sustain the change

-To do this effectively, we must identify the impacted groups and then map their change journeys – not all groups are affected similarly.
-Identifying where processes, technology, and more will shift allows us to get ahead of it to drive engagement.
+To do this effectively, you must identify the impacted groups and then map and communicate their change journeys – not all groups are affected similarly.
+Identifying where processes, technology, and more will shift allows us to provide clear communications to the sponsors in order to drive engagement.
 A simple newsletter just doesn’t suffice.
-You must get more specific about the various impacted groups and their unique journeys.
-Then, you must continuously share the message about the change and why it matters throughout that journey.
-People need to hear a message approximately seven times before they can absorb how it’ll impact their daily lives.
+You must continuously share the message about the individual changes and why it matters throughout that journey.
+Studies have shown that people need to hear a message approximately seven times before they can absorb how it’ll impact their daily lives.
 The same is true for organizational change and business transformation.
 Your team needs to hear about it continuously and engage often throughout the change process.

 #4: Identify Adoption Milestones

-Adopting the new system doesn’t take off until after it’s live, and the business uses it in their day-to-day operations.
+Adopting the new solution doesn’t technically start until the go-live date when the business starts using it in their day-to-day operations.
+But how do you know if and when the adoption is successful?
 Identifying key milestones early on helps you measure the progress towards full adoption.

-The key with this stage is that we don’t want to see people start to slip back into old patterns.
+The key with this approach is that we don’t want to see people start to slip back into old patterns.
 You’ve invested too much time and resources into advancing your organization that it’s crucial to see the adoption through.
-Marking these adoption milestones and ensuring you hit them will help you avoid falling back onto old patterns that could put a damper on the new processes.
+Monitoring these adoption milestones and ensuring you hit them will help you avoid falling back into old patterns that could put a damper on the new processes.

 #5: Take Accountability AND Responsibility